keajs/kea-docs/docs/quickstart.md

 }
 ```

+Clicking this button dispatches an action with the payload `{ amount: 1000 }`

 ## Reducers

-Reducers store state and modify it in response to actions:
+Reducers hold your state and modify it in response to actions:

 ```javascript
 const logic = kea({